Guide to PHP Translation and Website Internationalization

 Translate into Other Languages

-Click the start translation button and complete the login.
+Click the start translation button to complete the login.

 O.Translator